 Related reading: Aluminum Alloy Welding Method and Material Selection

-This is mainly because it has a series of excellent properties, such as high strength, good corrosion resistance, high conductivity and thermal conductivity, so it is increasingly widely used in aerospace, aviation, electronics, metallurgy, machinery manufacturing and light industry.
+The brazing of aluminum and aluminum alloys is a rapidly developing field due to its excellent properties, such as high strength, good corrosion resistance, high conductivity, and thermal conductivity.
+As a result, it is being used increasingly in various industries, including aerospace, aviation, electronics, metallurgy, machinery manufacturing, and light industry.

 2. Brazing method